airpptx/airpptx.github.io/docs/getstarted.md

 ### Extending AirPPT

-The framework is designed to be extensible so that you can add back your own shapes and custom elements.
-Here are instructions and building your own renderer to implement a shape.
+The framework is designed to be extensible so that you can add back [your own shapes and custom elements](#shape-renderer-1).

-How to build your own renderer